rogerhyam/herbal/md/documentation.md

 Level 2 provides basic machine readable data and integrates specimen URIs with the semantic web.

+#### Importance of 303 Redirect

+At level 2 the stable URI is acting as an identifier of a non-digital or "other" object from the point of view of the Semantic Web.
+This means that the server must not return digital data as it would if the URI was identifying a JPEG image for example.
+Instead the server must respond with an HTTP 303 Redirect code, known as the "See Other" code, to send the client to an appropriate digital resource that has information about the non-digital thing.

+Without this redirect mechanism it is difficult to make assertions in the data that are not ambiguous.
+As an example, if someone were to assert dc:created for the URI without the 303 mechanism it wouldn’t be clear if they were telling us when the HTML page, the RDF data or the specimen was created.
+We need to be able to clearly differentiate between these things and hence the 303 redirect is required for level 2 conformance.

 ### Level 3

 Level 2 doesn't specify the content of the RDF data.
 At Level 3 application specific